HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 1. A patient schedules a service which triggers the composition of a collection of one or more GFEs.
 Note: The composition of the collection of GFEs is currently not in scope for this IG.

-2. The collection of GFEs in the form of a FHIR resource bundle (GFE Bundle) is submitted (via the [gfe-submit operation](OperationDefinition-GFE-submit.html) to the payer’s endpoint for AEOB creation.
+2. The collection of GFEs in the form of a FHIR resource bundle ([GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html)) is submitted (via the [gfe-submit operation](OperationDefinition-GFE-submit.html)) to the payer’s endpoint for AEOB creation.

-3. The payer would then process, adjudicate, and produce the AEOB bundle.
+3. The payer would then process, adjudicate, and produce the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html).

-4. The patient can now request and receive the AEOB Bundle via FHIR query.
+4. The patient can now request and receive the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) via FHIR query.

 >Note: Communication to the patient below could be through an app by a third-party or provider approved by the patient or directly to the patient by the payer.